Chevron B17 car-by-car histories

 Driven by: Barrie Maskell.
 First race: Silverstone, 6 Jun 1970.
 Total of 19 recorded races.

 New to New Zealander Bert Hawthorne and raced in British F3 using Holbay engines.
 Hawthorne wrecked the car in late May, and after trying a couple of other cars, settled on the new Tui F3 car.
 The Chevron was repaired at the factory and sold via Fred Opert to Ron Cohn (Modena, NY) to be used in SCCA Formula C in 1971.
-It was later sold to Bill Anspach (Palm Beach Gardens, FL) and won the FC class at the 1974 Run-Offs.
-Later to Sandy Brandt and still racing in FC in 1977.
-To Ric Capone, and advertised by him in October 1978.
+It was later sold to Bill Anspach (Palm Beach Gardens, FL) and is presumably the car he raced in 1973, 1974 and 1975, winning the FC class at the 1974 Run-Offs.
+To Sandy Brandt (Ft Lauderdale, FL/Pompona Beach, FL) for SEDiv FC in 1976 and 1977.
+To Ric Capone (Riviera Beach, FL) for FC in 1978, qualifying for the Runoffs, and advertised by him in October 1978.
 Subsequent history unknown.
+In 2017, a car with this claimed history was acquired from Ed Lamantia at Huffaker Engineering in the US by a customer of Damon Milnes in the UK.

-Driven by: Bert Hawthorne, Ian Ashley, Ron Cohn, Bill Anspach and Sandy Brandt.
-First race: Snetterton, 27 Mar 1970.
-Total of 9 recorded races.
+Driven by: Bert Hawthorne, Ian Ashley, Ron Cohn, Bill Anspach, Sandy Brandt and Rick Capone.
+First race: Snetterton (R1), 27 Mar 1970.
+Total of 23 recorded races.

 New to Jürg Dubler (Oberhasli, Switzerland) and raced in European F3 in 1970 using Novamotor engines, and winning at Montjuich Park, Brno and Zandvoort.
-Unknown in 1971 but probably the car run by Auto Ascher for Klaus Reisch in the new 1600cc F3, using an Alfa Romeo engine.
+Bought from Dubler by Austrian sportscar driver Klaus Reisch in 1971 for the new 1600cc F3, using a Wainer-built Alfa Romeo engine, and run by Auto Ascher.
 Then likely to be the Chevron B17-Alfa raced by Maximillian Plass (Munich, Germany) in F3 in 1972.
 Subsequent history unknown.

 New to Rolf Riesen (Liebefeld, Switzerland) and used in Swiss National events, plus some French hillclimbs a short distance from the Swiss border.
 Not seen after 1970 but maybe the car raced by fellow Swiss Bendicht Kipfer in the 1-litre class of Swiss and French hillclimbs in 1971 and 1972.
 Subsequent history unknown but reported by Kevin Hodgkinson to be the car owned by Jurg Tobler.
 Jürg Tobler (Basel, Switzerland) had a B17 from 2003 or earlier.
 He raced a pale green Chevron B17 in European Historic F3 1 Litre Trophy events in 2006.
 Raced by Tobler ADAC, HSCC and Historic Racecar Association (HRA) events in Germany over the next five years.
 Advertised by Tobler in January 2014.